Supports a centralised payment and collection factory

 Participants must make sure that payment orders are valid instructions to Nordea in order to prevent fraud.
 It must be ensured that an authorised party gives instructions in such a way that it cannot subsequently be denied that the instructions were sent.
 Moreover, it must be ensured that the instructions cannot be changed or manipulated by anybody during transmission.
 To ensure that, transactions should be subject to integrity, origin authentication and non-repudiation of origin techniques.

 Use of Security

 Corporate eGateway makes it possible for you to send or receive files which are fully encrypted, eg securing confidentiality of all transmitted interchanges.
-For this Corporate eGateway uses worldwide EDIFACT standards as CIPHER and CONFID.
-In addition, we offer the use of the PGP (Pretty Good Privacy) security method.
+For this, Corporate eGateway uses worldwide standards such as the PGP (Pretty Good Privacy) security method.

 We also offer transmission via SWIFTNet FileAct applying the security provided by SWIFTNet.